null

 We've been honored to work directly with Peter Axelsson to test many versions of this mic (as it was being developed and refined) over the last couple of years, helping to "dial it in" and solidify the design, sound, and features of this mic.

-Xlson has already found success with the "Chuck Israels" Signature bass mic; that mic provides warm, full-bodied, uncompromising sound, for both live and studio use.
+Xlson has already found success with the "Chuck Israels" Signature bass mic; that mic provided a warm, full-bodied, uncompromising sound, for both live and studio use.
 We've been proud to carry them for several years now.
 Peter Axelsson, himself a jazz bassist, set out to build on his unique bass microphone concept, to make a truly integrated system.

 His elegant solution was to move most of the electronics from the microphone itself, and put it in a separate pre-amp (included).
-This makes the microphone tiny and lightweight - and therefore very easy to mount and use - with no sonic compromises.
+This makes the microphone super-tiny and lightweight - and therefore very easy to mount and use - with no sonic compromises.

 The included preamp box has 2 outputs; one balanced XLR output, and one amp output for standard 1/4" instrument cable (excellent for sending to an onstage amplifier).
 The simple and clever "Optimize" knob controls the level of blend with the surrounding sounds; turning it all the way down will allow more of the ambient sounds to slip through the microphone, while turning it all-the-way up will minimize the sound bleed (which in most cases is generally preferred).
 But being able to adjust the ambient sound mix provides the bassist with the ability to customize their tone on the fly, and adjust to various rooms and sound systems with the simplicity of a single knob.
 You don't have to be a studio engineer to get your sound - just turn the knob until it sounds good to you!